 If access is refused, or you are not satisfied with the information received, you can seek a review of the decision through:

-For more information about your review rights, please click here.
+For more information about your review rights, please open the Fact Sheet.
 This external link will open in a new window.

 If you have any questions about accessing information, please contact firstname.lastname@example.org or call 6924 8100.